HX2003/dynGFX/README.md

 × True alpha blending not yet supported.
 0% opacity assumes a black background.

 × Memory usage is very inefficient right now.

+× Does not support dynamic removal of elements and layers